 The various bioindustrial markets in which we plan to operate are subject to frequent and extensive litigation regarding patents and other intellectual property rights.
 In addition, many companies in intellectual property-dependent industries, including the renewable energy industry, have employed intellectual property litigation as a means to gain an advantage over their competitors.
 As a result, we may be required to defend against claims of intellectual property infringement that may be asserted by our competitors against us and, if the outcome of any such litigation is adverse to us, it may affect our ability to compete effectively.
 Currently, we are defending ourselves against lawsuits filed by Butamax alleging that we have infringed eight patents, including five patents claiming certain recombinant microbial host cells that produce isobutanol and methods for the production of isobutanol using such host cells, a patent claiming a modified Pseudomonas KARI enzyme, a patent claiming a modified E. coli KARI enzyme, and a patent claiming the use of L. lactis and S. mutans-related dihydroxy acid dehydratase enzymes in yeast.
-The litigation with Butamax is dynamic.
-We have filed complaints alleging infringement of certain of our patents by Butamax and we anticipate that additional patents involving the isobutanol production process that are issued to Butamax, its members or us will be involved in litigation.
+The litigation with Butamax is dynamic and while the Delaware District Court has temporarily stayed the litigation with Butamax involving certain patents, trials related to other patents were recently scheduled for August 2015 and April 2016.
+We expect to incur significant costs preparing for and participating in these upcoming trials.
+However, if we are unable to raise the significant funds that will be required to continue to defend our freedom to operate, we could be forced to change our business strategy.